dereknguyen269/programing-best-practices-in-2024/README.md

-# Code Style Best Practices For Best Developer
+# Code Style Best Practices For Great Developer

 The list below isn't meant to be exclusive, it's more so a collection of links that have helped me out along the way (and can hopefully help you).
 As you'll see, I've focused on Web Development such as: Ruby, Rails, Javascript.
 There is also a wealth of information on interview prep and applying to jobs.